-The phrase “Mortgage Pre-Approval” has 2 distinct, different meanings.
-I always want you to have a preliminary Mortgage Pre-Approval before we look for a residential home for you to purchase.
-This 1st type of pre-approval, is really a personal financial pre-approval (not on a specific property), based on your income, asset to debt ratio, credit history and report, amount of your anticipated down payment and other criteria.
-This kind of pre-approval is determined by your credit worthiness and how much of a mortgage the financial institution is willing to give you.
-And once all this is determined, only then can you know what interest rate you ‘qualify’ for.
-Plus, then we know how much we can actually spend to purchase a residential home: the total of the amount of the allowable mortgage plus the amount of your down payment.
+There are 2 different “Mortgage Pre-Approvals”: one is for you, personally and the other is for the property you're buying.
+I always want you to have a preliminary Mortgage Pre-Approval before we begin our search for your new home.
+This 1st type/preliminary one, is a personal financial pre-approval (not on a specific property), based on your income, asset to debt ratio, credit history/report, amount of your anticipated down payment and other criteria.
+This kind of pre-approval is determined by your credit worthiness and how much of a mortgage a financial institution is willing to give you.
+And once this is determined, we'll know how much we can actually spend to purchase a home: the total of the amount of the allowable mortgage plus the amount of your down payment.

-You can have discussions with your own financial institution which may or may not offer you the lowest interest rate out there or you can work with one of my trusted Mortgage Brokers who actually has the financial institutions/banks bid for your individual business with the lowest possible mortgage rate available.
-This 1st Mortgage Pre-Approval is the initial major step towards buying a home or we could be out there blindly looking at real estate properties that are too expensive for us.
-Or perhaps we have greater buying power than we thought we did.
+You can have discussions with your own financial institution which may or may not offer you the lowest interest rate out there or I can refer you to one of my trusted Mortgage Brokers who actually get the financial institutions/banks to bid for your individual business.
+You, not only, want the lowest interest rate but the very best terms.
+This 1st Mortgage Pre-Approval is the initial major step towards buying a home or we could be out there blindly looking at properties that are too expensive for us.
+Or, maybe, we have greater buying power than we thought we did.
 Of course, we don't have to spend the highest amount you're approved for - I always want to find you the most real estate value for the least amount of money.
-But, the way prices are so high right now, we have to figure out what's really financially in your comfort zone.
-It's not 'just' a mortgage payment you're committing to, we need to take into account your land transfer fees, moving costs, legal costs plus ongoing home maintenance, property taxes, and utility costs to name a few.
+But, with prices so high right now, we have to figure out what's financially in your comfort zone.
+It's not 'just' a mortgage payment you're committing to.
+We need to take into account your land transfer fees, moving costs, legal costs plus ongoing home maintenance, property taxes, and utility costs.
+And your lifestyle.